 Following the transfer of the existing distribution and 70 kV conductors to the new poles along the reconductoring segment or transfer of the existing distribution line to the new 70 kV power line segment poles, crews would remove existing distribution and power line poles and hardware using cranes, aerial man lifts, and/or helicopters.
 In the new 70 kV power line segment, approximately 40 existing distribution poles would be removed.
 In the reconductoring segment, approximately 50 power line poles would be replaced and about 12 existing distribution poles would be removed or replaced.
 Old wood poles would simply be lifted out of the ground using mechanical equipment.
 Removal of steel poles would occur by excavating an area around the pole to a depth of approximately 2 to 4 feet, or deeper if requested by private property owners.
-The pole would then be cut off and the remaining base would be buried in place.

-All removed poles would be transported off site to the staging area or to the PG&E Service Center for reuse evaluation.
-Bases of the poles would then be removed by excavating the area around the base.
+The pole would be transported off site to the staging area or to the PG&E Service Center for reuse evaluation.
 The remaining void would then be backfilled with native soil saved from other excavations in the surrounding area.
 The site would be returned, as near as practicable, to its original contours (or in accordance with prearranged landowners agreements, where applicable).